Records for the War Dead of WW1

 War memorials vary in shape and size, they may be official or privately funded, some have fallen into disrepair, but many are carefully looked after.

-The UK National Inventory of War Memorials (UKNIWM) has been established as a project to locate all the war memorials in the United Kingdom and to record the names on them.
-A television programme on Channel 4 called “Lost Generation” started collecting a nationwide database of the names on war memorials and this data has recently been passed to the UKNIWM.
+The UK National Inventory of War Memorials (UKNIWM) was established in 1989 as a project to locate all the war memorials in the United Kingdom and to record the names on them.
+A television programme on Channel 4 called “Lost Generation” started collecting a nationwide database of the names on war memorials and this data was passed to the UKNIWM.
 The work to build up the database is being managed by the Imperial War Museum London.
-For more information go to the UKNIWM website at:
+The UKNIWM is now known as the War Memorials Archive.
+For more information visit website at:

 The Times national newspaper included lists of those killed in action or who died of wounds.
 Local newspapers often included lists and photographs of local men killed or who died of wounds.